 Information is spread all over the Web in various locations including centralized repositories, web servers and user desktops.
 Centralized repositories represent the old fashion techniques for resource sharing, whereas completely decentralized systems such as P2P systems allow users to share information without depending on a third party repository.
 The necessities to find and share information led to development of emergent Web 2.0 applications.
-These new Web 2.0 applications such as social bookmarking tools introduce a new way of sharing information rather than the old fashion and P2P systems do.
+These new Web 2.0 applications such as social bookmarking tools introduce a new way of sharing information with respect to the old fashion and P2P systems do.
 Social bookmarking tools address the challenging problems of finding and sharing information among small groups, teams and communities.
-Various types of social bookmarking tools developed their own systems to support different kind of resources.
-Flickr (Flickr, 2011), for example, allows the tagging and the sharing of photos, del.icio.us (Delicious, 2011) the tagging and the sharing of bookmarks, BibSonomy (Bibsonomy, 2011), CiteULike (Citeulike, 2011) and Connotea (Connotea, 2011) the tagging and the sharing of scholarly publications, YouTube (Youtube, 2011) the tagging and the sharing of video, and 43Things (43Things, 2011) the tagging and the sharing of goals in private life.
+Various types of social bookmarking tools developed their own systems to support different kinds of resources.
+Flickr [Flickr 2011], for example, allows the tagging and sharing of photos, del.icio.us [Delicious 2011] the tagging and sharing of bookmarks, BibSonomy [Bibsonomy 2011], CiteULike [Citeulike 2011] and